openvinotoolkit/model_server/docs/llm/reference.md

 **Note**: If both `template.jinja` file and `chat_completion` field from `tokenizer_config.json` are successfully loaded, `template.jinja` takes precedence over `tokenizer_config.json`.

-If there are errors in loading or reading files or fields (they exist but are wrong) no template is loaded and servable will not respond to `/chat/completions` calls.
+If there are errors in loading or reading files or fields (they exist but are wrong) servable will not load at all.

 If no chat template has been specified, default template is applied.
 The template looks as follows:
 ```